delvinsalman/Bot/README.md

 ## Microsoft/DialoGPT

-For more information on the model used to help operate this bot, check out https://huggingface.co/microsoft/DialoGPT-medium
+For more info on the model behind this bot, visit https://huggingface.co/microsoft/DialoGPT-medium